TechMikeSol/edu_analysis/README.md

 In this analysis, I am analyzing the percent change in average fourth grade math scores from 1992-2019 in two-year increments.

+#### edu-analysis.py

+In this file, you will find code used to analyze the change in average fourth grade math scores over time from 1992-2019 in two-year increments with commentary for a comprehensive explanation of the code.